pushrax/OpenVR-SpaceCalibrator/README.md

 ### Install

 Before following the directions below, download and run the installer for the [latest release](https://github.com/pushrax/OpenVR-SpaceCalibrator/releases).
 This will automatically set up SteamVR for use with multiple tracking systems (`activateMultipleDrivers: true`).
+There are many guides that say you need to edit the SteamVR config manually.
+You do not.

 ### Usage